alvarogarcia7/blog_source/content/blog/2016-12-01-self-study.markdown

 ## The hazards of going on autopilot

-i've read [this article][danger-autopilot] by Maria Konnikova on how pilots get distracted (their minds drift off) when not stimulated.
+I've read [this article][danger-autopilot] by Maria Konnikova on how pilots get distracted (their minds drift off) when not stimulated.

 The article introduces the idea of human-centric automation and letting the computer check what the human is doing (to tell when it is wrong), rather than the human what the computer is doing wrong.